Bangladesh Television: 2024 arson attack

 Amid the quota reform protests, some unidentified individuals stormed the headquarters of Bangladesh Television and set it ablaze on 18 July 2024.
 The main building was also vandalized.
 Following the incident, BTV ceased all broadcasts at approximately 19:00 BST, after evacuating all staff members.
 Broadcasts resumed the following day on 19 July at 16:00 (BST).
 Prime Minister Sheikh Hasina later visited the headquarter building on July 26 and called for the punishment of the perpetrators.

-2024–present: Post-Sheikh Hasina regime
+2024–present: Post-revolution

 On 18 August 2024, the adviser of information and broadcasting, Nahid Islam, called for the speedy modernization of all institutions under the Information and Broadcasting Ministry including BTV, criticizing them for being stagnant.
 He stated that BTV was more like the network itself of the 1980s and 1990s.
 On the same day, Jahangir Alam was removed as the director general, being appointed as the Officer on Special Duty in the Ministry of Public Administration.
 Nahid Islam later advised BTV not to broadcast any programming pleasing the government, and instead to work in favor of the people.
 Mahbubul Alam is appointed as the new director general of Bangladesh Television on 22 September 2024.
 The network launched its news-oriented channel, BTV News, on 31 December 2024.

+On 19 June 2025, a five-member committee was formed ensuring the autonomy of Bangladesh Television and Bangladesh Betar, which would also review media policies during Hasina's premiership from 2009 to 2024 and work on a roadmap implementing the recommendations of the Media Reform Commission.
+On 12 August 2025, Bangladesh Television announced on its official social media pages that Notun Kuri would return to the air after two decades.
+It began airing again three days later.
+Along with Somoy TV and T Sports, BTV is the official Bangladeshi broadcaster of the 2026 FIFA World Cup.
+On 7 June 2026, the Cabinet Committee on Government Purchase approved a proposal for Bangladesh Television to acquire the all-media broadcasting rights of the 2026 FIFA World Cup directly from FIFA.
+On 6 August 2026, Kazi Jesin was announced as the new director general of Bangladesh Television on a one-year contractual basis.